apache/incubator-seata-go-samples/README.md

    go run main.go
    ````

+### Customize mysql connection configurations

+The default mysql connection configuration is suitable with dockercompose/docker-compose.yml.

+You can also customize it by system environment.

+System Env Supported:
+1. MYSQL_HOST
+2. MYSQL_PORT
+3. MYSQL_USERNAME
+4. MYSQL_PASSWORD
+5. MYSQL_DB

 ## How to use go mod replace to test samples for new PR

 1. Modify the seata-go dependency version to v0.0.0-incompatible, and remove the version number if it exists in the